AdaCore/aws/readme.txt

    - MIME.Content_Type routine has now a default parameter.
 It is possible to specify something else than the application/octet-stream default mime type.

+   - Add a new dispatcher (Linker) to chain two other dispatchers.

+   - Add a Download Manager to free the main server from serving long downloads.
+This Download Manager contains a waiting queue and send appropriate response to the client about the status of the download (position in the waiting queue, download about to start).

    - Plus many small fixes, enhancements, API comments, and documentation work.